ksarkies/XBee-Acquisition/XBee-utility/README.md

 CHANGES
 -------
 * 9 March 2016.
-Change to installed libxbee3 rather than explicitly reference
+Change to installed libxbee3 rather than explicit reference
 to libraries.
 Change to QT5.
 The .pro file is now independent of the location of all libraries.